How to maintain your home’s siding

 - Now that you have prepped the siding, it is now time to paint!
 Make sure you check the weather before starting your painting project so that the new wet paint isn’t ruined by rain or by debris from strong winds.

-Fiber-cement siding might also require some prep and paint maintenance like wood siding over time but not as frequently as wood.
-Vinyl siding helps a homeowner to avoid the added work of scraping, replacing, and painting a home’s siding but not every homeowner is ready to switch to a lower maintenance option.
+Fiber-cement siding might also require some prep and paint maintenance but not as frequently as wood.
+Vinyl siding helps a homeowner to avoid the added work of scraping, replacing, and painting a home’s siding.
+However, not every homeowner is ready to switch to a lower maintenance option.
 When the time is right, consider upgrading your home’s siding to vinyl to increase your home’s value and curb appeal and give your home’s siding a little cleaning TLC to keep your home looking its best!